-It is essential that information in respect of the pay and pay progression of individual named teachers is not disclosed to inspection teams.
+It is essential that information about the pay and pay progression of individual named teachers is not disclosed to inspection teams.
 Such information is confidential, and only anonymised data on the pay profile of teachers at a school or rates of pay progression may be requested by inspection teams.